UndeadZeratul/Ted-Tweaks/README.md

 - Buffs 35mm damage.
 - Makes the Boris Field Glyph expel more frag on attack.
 - Adds more "lore accurate" tags for the weaponry via a language lump.
+- Includes changed names for Radtech Weapons Pack, Hexadoken's Legacy Continued and HDBulletlib-Recasted.
 - Adds Accensus' "GetIcon" backpack changes.
 - Includes a custom startup to show you're using Ted Tweaks.
 - Includes options to 'clean' bonus items by removing DecoPusher from its spawns.
+- Includes a fork of Accensi's 'spicy air' mod to keep it up to date with the latest builds of Hideous Destructor.
+- Adds more changes for rifle and SMG zombiemen to throw grenades.